Xenoty/educational-website-game/README.md

     * Converted the JSON file to a Nest Dictionary.
 From this, I was able to iterate through each item and nested item to add to the Non-binary tree accordingly.

 ## Software specs

+These are are the software specifications when the project was created.
 * Product Version - Microsoft Visual Studio Community 2019
 * VS Version - 16.7.2
 * .NET Framework- 4.8.03752